Roger Moore Fast Facts

-(CNN)Here's a look at the life of British actor and UNICEF Ambassador Sir Roger Moore.
+(CNN)Here's a look at the life of British actor and UNICEF Ambassador, Roger Moore.

 Personal: